Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Special provisions were recently inserted into the Bankruptcy Code with regard to the rehabilitation procedure, providing that if the debtor is in a state of cessation of payments and the court considers it probable that in case of liquidation the shareholders will not be reimbursed by the liquidation’s proceeds, the court may appoint a special representative empowered to exercise the standing and voting rights of the debtor’s shareholders who do not cooperate in making the required decisions for the implementation of the rehabilitation agreement.
+Special provisions of the Bankruptcy Code provide that if the debtor is in a state of cessation of payments and the court considers it probable that in case of liquidation the shareholders will not be reimbursed by the liquidation’s proceeds, the court may appoint a special representative empowered to exercise the standing and voting rights of the debtor’s shareholders who do not cooperate in making the required decisions for the implementation of the rehabilitation agreement.

 Are informal work-outs available for distressed companies in your jurisdiction?
 If so, what are the advantages and disadvantages in comparison to formal proceedings?

 There is no specific legal framework providing for informal restructuring proceedings.
 A debtor may reach any agreement with its creditors, but if this does not follow the prescribed types of restructuring proceeding lacking formal ratification by the court, it would not normally be binding on all creditors (ie, no cram-down effect).

 What rules and procedures govern the setting aside of an insolvent company’s transactions?
 Who can challenge eligible transactions?